 96 Take a photo of where you park your car

 It is easy to forget where you park your car at Walt Disney World.
-Take a photo of the location prior to heading into the park.
+Take a photo of the location before heading into the park.

 97 Consider visiting Future World at Epcot on your first day